0x09/dspfun/zoom/README.md

 	-c - Anchor viewport to center of image
 	-P - Translate position coordinates into scaled space -g - Scale and output in linear RGB
-	--showsamples - Draw a grid on integer samples as if looking at a graphing calculator.
+	--showsamples - Show where integer coordinates in the input are located in the scaled image.
+	                type: point (default), grid.
 	--basis - Set the boundaries of the interpolated basis functions
 	          interpolated: even around the scaled half sample (default)
 	          native: even around the unscaled half sample